-- (a) Take into account - (i) The general conditions of contract and any special conditions of contract, if specified; - (ii) Any Treasury guidelines on bid documentation; and - (iii) The requirements of the Construction Industry Development Board, in the case of a bid relating to construction, upgrading or refurbishment of buildings or infrastructure; - (b) include the preference points system to be used, goals as contemplated in the Preferential Procurement Regulations 2017 and evaluation and adjudication criteria, including any criteria required by other applicable legislation; - (c) Compel bidders to declare any conflict of interest they may have in the transaction for which the bid is submitted; - (d) If the value of the transaction is expected to exceed R10 million (VAT included), require bidders to furnish- - (i) If the bidder is required by law to prepare annual financial statements for auditing, their audited annual financial statements (a) for the past three years; or - (b) since their establishment if established during the past three years; (ii) a certificate signed by the bidder certifying that the bidder has no undisputed commitments for municipal services towards a municipality or other service provider in respect of which payment is overdue for more than 30 days; - (iii) Particulars of any contracts awarded to the bidder by an organ of state during the past five years, including particulars of any material non-compliance or dispute concerning the execution of such contract; - (iv) a statement indicating whether any portion of the goods or services are expected to be sourced from outside the Republic, and, if so, what portion and whether any portion of payment from the municipality or municipal entity is expected to be transferred out of the Republic; and - (d) Stipulate that disputes must be settled by means of mutual consultation, mediation (with or without legal representation), or, when unsuccessful, in a South African court of law. - (e) Summary Central supplier database report (Csd). - (f) Municipal rates and taxes not older than three months
+- (a) Take into account - (i) The general conditions of contract and any special conditions of contract, if specified; - (ii) Any Treasury guidelines on bid documentation; and - (iii) The requirements of the Construction Industry Development Board, in the case of a bid relating to construction, upgrading or refurbishment of buildings or infrastructure; - (b) include the preference points system to be used, Preferential Procurement regulations of 2017 including amendments made within the PPPFA as per gazette (47452) issued on the 04^{th of} November 2022 and evaluation and adjudication criteria, including any criteria required by other applicable legislation. - (c) Compel bidders to declare any conflict of interest they may have in the transaction for which the bid is submitted. - (d) If the value of the transaction is expected to exceed R10 million (VAT included), require bidders to furnish- - (i) If the bidder is required by law to prepare annual financial statements for auditing, their audited annual financial statements - for the past three years; or since their establishment if established during the past three years. - (e) Summary Central supplier database report (CSD). - (f) Municipal rates and taxes not older than three months - (g) All the requirements needed on the specified tender specification.